chloetychang/cits3200-group-49/Meetings/Week 2/Client Meeting - Minutes Template.md

 <br>

 **Tech Stack Confirmation**
+- Confirm Frontend, Backend, User Management and Role Management (Access Control), along with DevOps and Testing Requirements
 - Are there any preferences or constraints not captured in the brief?

 **Skills and Resources**
 - Any existing data records, schemas, documentation, or prior systems we should review?
+    - Account for specific data security requirements
-- Potential stakeholders we will need access to? (garden manager, field staff, etc.)
+- Potential stakeholders we will need access to?
+(For example: garden manager, field staff)

 ### Suggest possible risks to the project and how the team will avoid or mitigate those risks.
 **Risks and Mitigation (Early Discussion)**
+- Data Security and Role Management
+- Potential considerations: Field usability or connectivity limitations
+- User onboarding and access control clarity (role management - systems security)
 - Data migration challenges (Access to PostgreSQL)
-- Potential considerations: Field usability or connectivity limitations
-- User onboarding and access control clarity

 ### Definition of "success" to the client.
 According to the client, what will the ideal sprint 1 product look like?
 What components should we prioritise?
 > Interpretation from the Project Description: